-It was not the first time that I heard a comment similar to this in recent days.
-I actually wonder how many people may silently hold the same belief?
+It was not the first time that I heard a comment similar to this.
+I actually wonder how many people may silently hold the same belief.

 How do I respond to this type of thinking?
 After all, as a celibate, I have no children or grandchildren of my own.
-However, I do have nieces and nephews—currently ten of them—and I worry about each and every child that I see as if it were my own.
+However, I do have ten nieces and nephews—and two great-nephews—and I worry about each and every child as if it were my own.

 The above mentality borders on hopelessness and despair.
 It is a people without hope that no longer wants to create.
 Often they see no future, no opportunity, no purpose or meaning to life itself.

-I recall a familiar and often repeated phrase of Saint John Paul II (the Great) as he quoted words of Sacred Scripture: Be not afraid!
+I recall a familiar and often repeated phrase of Saint John Paul II as he quoted words of Sacred Scripture: Be not afraid!
 Do not be afraid!